Comparisons

 • You don't need validation, serialization, or OpenAPI generation

-• You want a drop-in replacement for tsc with no additional features
+• You want a drop-in replacement for tsc

 • You're building a library, frontend app, or CLI tool